 The mission of the Water Education Foundation, an impartial, nonprofit organization, is to create a better understanding of water resources and foster public understanding and resolution of water resource issues through facilitation, education and outreach.

 Our history dates back to 1977 when California was in the second year of a major drought and water was at the forefront of the news.
 The Foundation’s articles of incorporation were filed on Feb.
 27 of that year, creating a nonprofit, nonpolitical, tax-exempt educational organization.
 Today, the Sacramento-based Foundation remains a vital source of nonpartisan, in-depth information about water resource issues in California and the West.
-Taking a steady pulse of the water world, the Foundation provides a vast repertoire of educational materials, products and services such as our water tours, lectures, our flagship Western Water magazine, our Water Leaders training for early and mid-career professionals and Project WET (Water Education for Teachers).
+Taking a steady pulse of the water world, the Foundation provides a vast repertoire of educational materials, products and services such as tours to key watersheds, water news in through Western Water magazine, a year-long water leaders training for early and mid-career professionals and Project WET (Water Education for Teachers).

 You can learn more about the daily comings and goings of the Foundation’s events, tours, water news and other items by following @WaterEdFdn on Twitter, liking us on Facebook, or following us on LinkedIn.